Crowdliness/sheepdewg/README.md

 - [Contributing](https://github.com/allenai/tango/blob/main/CONTRIBUTING.md)
 - [License](https://github.com/allenai/tango/blob/main/LICENSE)

-Sheepdog is PRE-pre-pre-alpha ... basically an educational learning project that might become something ... the intent of the Sheepdog project is develop something that might assist in staying current with the literature ... perhaps like an RSS reader, a tool for helping the AI researchers stay somewhat current with the larger crowd of people engaged in the rapidly developing world of AI research.
+Sheepdewg is PRE-pre-pre-alpha ... basically an educational learning project that might become something ... but still probably just a comedy routine of a pup.

+The eventual long-term intent of the Sheepdewg project is develop something that might assist in staying current with the literature ... perhaps like an RSS reader, a tool for helping the AI researchers stay somewhat current with the larger crowd of people engaged in the rapidly developing world of AI research.

 ## In this README